glynnbird/couchcache/README.md

 ### CouchCache

-If you need persistant local Cache, then CouchCache is a good fit.
-If you happen to have a BigCouch installation in your data centre (e.g. hosted and managed by Cloudant), then CouchCache allows you to have a bigger and persistant cache with reasonable performance (55ms per fetch).
+If you need persistant local Cache, then CouchCache could be a good fit.
+If you happen to have a BigCouch installation in your data centre (e.g. hosted and managed by Cloudant), then CouchCache allows you to have a bigger and persistant cache with reasonable performance (20ms per fetch).